We’ve found that adults ask a lot of the same questions when signing up their scout with our group.

 When are meetings & how are they supervised?

 Currently we are meeting at United Christian Church (UCC) on Parmer.
-Though we are not affiliated with any religious organization (being open to all beliefs), UCC has been host to the 7th Trailblazers for the last five years and also hosts our annual pre-Thanksgiving Bread Fundraiser.
+Though we are not affiliated with any religious organization (being open to all beliefs), UCC has been host to the 7th Trailblazers for the last six years and also hosts our annual pre-Thanksgiving Bread Fundraiser.
 We meet on Sunday afternoons from 3:45 to 5:00.
 Meetings are always supervised by a minimum of two trained adults (one male, one female) who have had background checks performed by the BPSA.
 We follow the “Code of Ethics and Youth Protection Guidelines.”

 Typically we try to plan three group camp outs each year, with one taking place in the fall and two in the spring.
+In addition, we participate in the BPSA Texas Hullabaloo multi-group campout, bringing the total to two in the fall and two in the spring.

 How do I sign up & how much does it cost?